MelvinQM/IOT-Personal/docs/embedded/technical_documentation.md

 ## 3 Project wiring diagram
 The wiring diagram was created using Fusion360 Electronics.
 The components were created using a mix of custom made symbols in Fusion360 and some edited versions taken from [SnapEDA](https://www.snapeda.com).
 All fusion electronics files can be found in docs/assets/diagrams/FusionElectronics/...

+A wiring diagram is a visual representation of an electrical circuit, showing the connections between different components.
+It uses standardized symbols to represent elements like power sources, switches, resistors, and wires.
+This diagram is useful for understanding how electricity flows through the circuit.

 <img src="/../assets/diagrams/FusionElectronics/ControllerWiringDiagram.png" alt="ControllerWiringDiagram">

 ***As the console has no wiring involved no wiring diagram is needed.
 The console only needs to be connected to power using a USB-C cable.***